Is Microsoft Teams HIPAA Compliant?

 Overview

-Is Microsoft Teams HIPAA Compliant - Introduction
+Is Microsoft Teams HIPAA compliant - Introduction

 HIPAA, or the Health Insurance Portability and Accountability Act, is a set of regulations established by the US government to protect sensitive health information and ensure the privacy and security of patient medical data.
 HIPAA applies to entities such as healthcare providers, health plans, and any satellite businesses that handle patient health information.